 One of the things that come with aging is the increase in the number of aches and pains we deal with.
 With all the advanced techniques and devices in medicine, many patients have found solutions to those aches and pains by undergoing ankle, knee, hip, shoulder, and back surgeries.
-As the number of those surgeries has spiked over the past few years, studies show that many of these procedures may be unnecessary and downright dangerous for the patient.
+As the number of those procedures has spiked over the past few years, studies show that many are unnecessary surgeries and downright dangerous for the patient.

-Spinal surgery in particular has become so routine for patients that business is booming for both orthopedic surgeons and the hospitals they conduct those surgeries at.
+Spinal surgery in particular has become so routine for patients that business is booming for both orthopedic surgeons and the hospitals where they conduct those surgeries.
 According to one report, the sales of spinal surgery instruments, implants, medications, and other treatments for chronic back pain are astronomical, currently at $10 billion per year but expected to almost double that within the next 10 years.

 Spike in Procedures

 Studies show that the average age when patients begin reporting back pain and looking for relief is around the age of 42 years.
 But more and more patients are being told that relief will only come through spinal fusion surgery.
 This procedure involves decompression, where the patient’s back is opened, and bone that is pinching nerves is cut out, as well as spinal fusion, where the surgeon uses a bone graft in order to weld the patient’s vertebrae together.
 There is also usually a medical device used for stabilizing in this procedure.

 While spinal fusion surgery can be helpful for patients who suffer from arthritis and other congenital conditions or who have experienced some kind of traumatic injury, the concern is that the procedure is being recommended too much and even when it is unnecessary, including being recommended by doctors for conditions where there are questions about its effectiveness.